Building Assessment (Building Rules Consent)

 a) Building Work Contractors

-The Development Act requires the submission of a Statement of Compliance at the completion of the building work in accordance with Regulation 83AB.
+The Planning, development and Infrastructure Act 2016.requires the submission of a Statement of Compliance at the completion of the building works.

 This statement consists of two parts, Part A and Part B. Part A is the statement which needs to be signed by the licensed building contractor responsible for carrying out the relevant building work.
 Part B is a statement signed by the owner of the land, or agent acting on their behalf stating that the construction documents issued to the building work contractor for the purpose of undertaking the building work are consistent with the Development Approval.